 ... that Christ Died for Us

 Christianity is important to the history of the human race as a whole.
-Here, Dr. Martyn Lloyd-Jones dives into the immensity of the Gospel and the dire need to know what the Christian message is and what it is concerning.
-The message spoken in Acts 8:32-35 to the eunuch is the same message that is needed today.
-This is the only basis of our true understanding of life; no religion can satisfy a man other than this Christian message!
+In the sermon “…that Christ Died for Us,” Dr. Martyn Lloyd-Jones dives into the immensity of the gospel and the dire need to know what the Christian message is and what it concerns.
+The message spoken in Acts 8:32–35 to the eunuch is the same message that is needed today.
+This is the only basis of the true understanding of life: no religion can satisfy other than this Christian message.
 This passage of Scripture offers the picture of a man undergoing tremendous suffering and another man who sits down alongside him to consider the Scriptures.
 What is the meaning of the death of the Son of God?
-Not only is this the greatest truth of the Gospel, but it is also the greatest obstacle and source of offense to the unbeliever.
-The Bible is unlike any other–it tells of the weaknesses of its characters and need for Christ.
-How one answers the question of Christ's death is life-changing.
-It was not the death of a pacifist, it was the action of God Himself through the hands of ignorant men.
+Not only is this the greatest truth of the gospel, but it is also the greatest obstacle and source of offense to the unbeliever.
+The Bible is unlike any other—it tells of the weaknesses of its characters and need for Christ.
+How one answers the question of Christ’s death is life-changing.
+It was not the death of a pacifist; it was the action of God Himself through the hands of the ignorant.
 This is the most deliberate event that has ever taken place in history.
-Do you glory at the cross of Christ?

 About Dr. Martyn Lloyd-Jones